-So before we begin, just be reminded that this list will best cater to the needs of travellers who prioritize super-efficient packing and minimalist, cabin-baggage only travel.
+Before we begin, we want to remind you that this packing list will best cater to the needs of travellers who prioritize efficient packing and minimalist, carry-on travel.

-This list is designed to be a foundation for sustained global travel and should cover most of your needs while travelling the majority of countries around the world.
-In countries with extreme climates, you may need to adapt the list accordingly, particularly the clothing & footwear section.
+The packing list is particularly well-suited to backpackers, digital nomads and other people travelling the world for extended periods.
+It should cover most of your needs while travelling in the majority of countries around the world.
+In countries with extreme climates, you may need to modify the list accordingly, particularly the clothing & footwear section.

 Keeping all your stuff well organized is super important because it saves you having to rummage through a cluttered mess of items just to find the one item you currently need.
 In an organized backpack, you always know where items are and can access them quickly and easily.
 Good organization is all about putting items of similar function into their own discrete compartments or packages, keeping like with like.
 Preventing tangles or 'bird's nests' with unruly wires and charging cables is another important aspect of organization for travel.